 3. Lookup Skew

-Lookup skew is similar to Account skew but can affect a broader number of objects.
+Lookup data skew in saleforce is similar to Account skew but can affect a broader number of objects.
 This happens when large number of records are associated to a single record in the lookup object.
 Since lookup fields can exist on standard as well as custom fields, lookup skew problem can arise on any custom object in the organization.
 This happens regardless of whether that lookup exists on a single object or across multiple objects.

 - One method is to distribute the skew across multiple lookup fields.
 The main cause of the problem is that a large number of records are lookup to the same record.
 By providing additional lookup values to distribute the skew, record lock exceptions can be minimized or even eliminated.

 - Remove unnecessary workflow rules or process builders on the objects in order to reduce the record saving time.
 Also, make sure that the synchronous apex code and triggers are well optimized.

 - In case the number of lookup values are low and definite, you can use picklist values to represent the lookup values rather than using lookup fields.